golioth/developer-training/website/docs/basic-io-exercises/devicetree.md

 Zephyr uses Devicetree bindings to associate pins, peripherals, and external hardware with an abstract definition in your code.

 It won't take long for you to appreciate the power of this approach.
 If for some reason you need to change which pins are being used for a project, or you need to update the type of sensor you are using, it can be as easy as changing a few lines in your Devicetree overlay file, and leaving your C code completely untouched.

+## Learning Objectives
+Understanding DeviceTree will allow you to work with a wider range of development boards than just the MagTag.
+It will also allow you to create custom hardware and interface to the peripherals on that hardware.

+### Desired outcome(s)
+* Understand the formatting of DeviceTree
+* Understand inheritance of "overlay files" and how they impact the DeviceTree

+### Time Estimate

+* 5 minutes

+## Workflow
-## DTS Files
+### DTS Files

 All devices that are supported in Zephyr have a Devicetree source (DTS) included in the codebase.
 These files provide all of the hardware details Zephyr needs to